by Eric B. Hare

 of a single

-occasion when
+occasion on

-that poor rich
+which that poor

-anything for
+done anything

-was too late and
+was too late,

 she had to leave